-- Transfer of property from individual to a limited company would be subject to Stamp Duty Land Tax if the value of the property is above a certain amount
+- Transfer of property from an individual to a limited company would be subject to Stamp Duty Land Tax if the value of the property is above a certain amount

-- Stamp duty on transfer of property to a limited company is applicable if the value considered for SDLT is above a certain amount.
+- Stamp duty on the transfer of property to a limited company is applicable if the value considered for SDLT is above a certain amount.
 The calculation of the charge is by reference to the market value of the property and not the consideration.

 - ATED can also become applicable if you hold a buy-to-let residential property through a Limited Company which is higher than a specific value.
 You will need to check if you need to submit an ATED return.

-- Transferring property to LTD can become time-consuming, complicated and confusing.
+- Transferring property to LTD can become time-consuming, complicated, and confusing.